Exploring Large Language Models for Detecting Mental Disorders: Data

-The other depression dataset under consideration was created from data collected to study the problem of identifying depression in social network users \citep{ignatiev2022predicting}.
-The best-reported classification performance using textual data reaches only 65\% F1 for the depression class with a logistic regression model trained on psycholinguistic features.
-This dataset contains text messages from the social network VKontakte and results from the Beck Depression Inventory (BDI) questionnaire \citep{beck1987beck}.
+The Depression-Social Media dataset was developed to support research on detecting depression in social network users~\citep{ignatiev2022predicting}.
+It consists of text messages from the VKontakte platform, accompanied by results from the Russian-language adaptation of the 21-item Beck Depression Inventory (BDI) questionnaire~\citep{beck1961inventory}.
 The healthy class included users with a scale score of 10 or less, and the pathological class between 30 and 63.
+The best-reported classification performance using textual data reaches only 65\% F1 for the depression class with a logistic regression model trained on psycholinguistic features~\citep{ignatiev2022predicting}.

 We have made some changes to the original dataset.
-For each subject, all messages were combined for a period of 170 days prior to the date of the questionnaire screening, and the total text was limited to 6,000 characters.
+For each subject, all messages were combined for a period of 170 days prior to the date of the questionnaire screening, and the total text was limited to 6,000 characters (symbols), resulting in a median length per sample of 122 words.
 Such restrictions were imposed to bring the final texts from this dataset closer to the format of the essay dataset in terms of total text length for each subject and to account for the fact that the relevance of depression screening becomes less over a period of more than six months.
-The label DSM (Depression-Social Media) is used hereafter to describe this dataset.